Photo by Stuart White

 On the side, Jennifer records and produces her own music, having released a solo album as well as a number of songs with her band Fifth Species.
 She occasionally fills in on the keys for local Phish and Grateful Dead tribute bands around her hometown.

-KARL ANDERSON - drums, vocals
+CURTIS WINGFIELD - drums, vocals

 DKat